Start Here

 Why SOI Is the Best Way to Do Business

-- High conversion rate: people do business with those they know, like, and trust.
+- High conversion rate: People do business with those they know, like, and trust.

-- Personal brand: consistent contact makes you top-of-mind when they need an agent.
+- Personal brand: Consistent contact makes you top-of-mind when they need an agent.

-- Long-term business: strong relationships generate income for years.
+- Long-term business: Strong relationships generate income for years.

 - Phone calls to top contacts monthly